 Congratulations to CASE on your 50th anniversary.
 You have much to be proud of as you celebrate this year.
 CASE has made invaluable contributions over the years in standing up for the rights of Singaporeans and protecting their interests.
-CASE is also a valued partner of MAS in financial education and empowering consumers to make better
+CASE is also a valued partner of MAS in financial education and empowering consumers to make better financial decisions.
+We look forward to more partnerships in the coming years.

-MR LIM TUANG LEE, ASSISTANT MANAGING DIRECTOR [CAPITAL MARKETS], MONETARY AUTHORITY OF SINGAPORE
+MR LIM TUANG LEE, ASSISTANT MANAGING DIRECTOR (CAPITAL MARKETS), MONETARY AUTHORITY OF SINGAPORE

-The National Crime Prevention Council (NCPC) is delighted to have supported CASE through its outreach events and publications.
+66 The National Crime Prevention Council (NCPC) is delighted to have supported CASE through its outreach events and publications.
 Industry partners like CASE play an important role to educate Singaporeans to be vigilant consumers.
 Congratulations on your 50th anniversary!
 NCPC looks forward to strengthening our partnership in the years ahead.